A strong form of Arnold diffusion for two and a half degrees of freedom: Introduction

-Notice that the notion of genericity we use is not standard.
+\begin{rmk} Note that the notion of genericity we use is not standard.
 We show that in a neighborhood of perturbations of $H_0$ the set of good directions $\mathcal U$ is open dense in $\cS^r$.
 Around each exceptional (nowhere dense) direction we remove a cusp and call the complement $\mathcal V$.
 For this set of perturbations we establish connected collection of invariant manifolds.
-Then in the complement to some exceptional perturbations $\mathcal W$ we show that there are diffusing orbits ``shadowing'' these cylinders.
-Mather calls such a set of perturbations {\it cusp residual}.
-See Figure~\ref{fig:cusp-resid}.
+Then in the complement to some exceptional perturbations $\mathcal W$ in $\mathcal V$ we show that there are diffusing orbits ``shadowing'' these cylinders.
+Mather calls it {\it cusp residual}.
+See Figure~\ref{fig:cusp-resid}. \end{rmk}